 GEOG 151 Geography and Contemporary Society (3) Elements of economic geography and resource management, population and urban geography; application to current problems of developed and underdeveloped worlds.
 FGC

 GEOG 300 Introduction to Climatology (3) Elements and controls of climate.
 World patterns of insolation, temperature, evaporation, precipitation, atmospheric circulation.
 Climatic classifications.
-Pre: 101 or MET 101 or MET 200, or consent.
+Pre: 101 or MET/ATMO 101 or MET/ATMO 200, or consent.
 DP

 GEOG 302 Global Environmental Issues (3) Use and abuse of natural resources and humanity's progress toward developing a sustainable relationship with its supporting environment.
 A-F only.
 (Once a year)